 Lyda is a founding member of the Yellowknife Homelessness Coalition and the Coalition against Family Violence, as well as a variety of working groups related to the Family Violence Action Plans.

 Jo-Anne is a long time social activist who has spent 20 years working front line with women who have experienced abuse.
-Prior to her appointment as Provincial Coordinator of PATHS, she was House Supervisor at Moose Jaw Transition House.
+Prior to her appointment as Provincial Coordinator of the Provincial Association of Transition Houses and Services of Saskatchewan (PATHS), she was House Supervisor at Moose Jaw Transition House.
 Jo-Anne developed an interest in policy development and board governance while serving as a board member on the Moose Jaw Thunder Creek District and Five Hills Health Region Boards for a total of 14 years.
 She studied visual art at the University of Regina and continues to create and exhibit paintings and mosaics.